manju1201/Flipkart_Data_Classification_using_Description/README.md

 * All the preprocessing is done and the cleaned tokens are combined back into sentences.
 * There are about 2 null values in description, as description is our main feature I dropped those two empty rows.

-## Finding Primary Category and Cleaning the Primary category label
+## Finding and Cleaning the Primary category label
 * We have about 266 labels and 0 None values in Category level 1 whereas 224 labels and 328 None values in Category level 2
 * As there are no None values in Category level 1 , this is considered as the Primary Category for the further implementation.
 * Looking at the plot we can conclude the data is not equally distributed and most of them are having subcategory value 1.